Kwak-Jin/DLIP/Report/DLIP_Lab4_21900031_JinKwak.md

 1. There was no ground truth of number of vehicles in the parking lot.
 As the YOLO V8 performs well in the video, there was only countable slight miss detection(No false detection but true negative)
 1. Bounding boxes are only drawn on the vehicles in the parking space

-Therefore, the program achieves the purpose of the lab introduced in the ## 3.
-Procedure
+Therefore, the program achieves the purpose of the lab introduced in the **Procedure**

 ## Improvement